 - A good breastfeeding bra will still support your breasts even while breastfeeding.

-- Make sure that the bra fits you on it’s tightest setting so that you still have room to grow.
-Your breast size should settle at about 2 weeks after giving birth.
+- Make sure the bra fits you on its tightest setting, so you still have room to grow.
+Your breast size should settle about two weeks after giving birth.

 Types of bras for breastfeeding

 1. Some bras fasten between the two cups in front.
 This bra is easier to open, but some moms don’t like it because it is not as discreet as the other bras when nursing in public.

 2. Another nursing bra consists of small zips that sit under the cups of the bra.
 These bras are very discreet and can be opened and closed quite easily.
 The only disadvantage is that its zips can sometimes be seen through your top.

 3. The third breastfeeding bra has a little button or clip on the shoulder strap or in between the two cups; this can be easily unfastened and pulled down.
 These bras sometimes have the convenience of adjustment to accommodate a larger cup size.